Dajamante/blog/content/blog/best-relay-team/index.md

 So what are you going to do with this?
 You are offered upp to 500 people to build your dream team.
 My first thought was of course: this opens too many horrifying combinatorics possibilities!
 Do you _really_ need to match all the runners against each other?

 But while in my insanely irritating and almost stagnant commute, I realised that ... **you don't need the slow ones!** Of course, each starting runner has to be paired with three others "warm runners".
-But those warm runners need to be the fastest ones, not the snails that are slowing down the whole team!\* So listen to your inner French :fr: and put those warm snails back in the kitchen where they belong :snail: !
+But those warm runners need to be the fastest ones, not the slugs that are slowing down the whole team!\* So listen to your inner French :fr: and put those warm snails back in the kitchen where they belong :snail: !

 So the solution is to pick every runner as front runner, put her/him (politely) on the side and select thereafter the three fastest warm runners.